Renée Green: Educator

 Working as an educator has been an important facet of Green's career.
 She has been guest faculty at the Whitney Museum of American Art Independent Study Program (ISP) since 1991, and became the Director of the Studio Program in 1996–1997.
 From 1997 to 2002 she was Professor at the Akademie der bildenden Künste in Vienna.
 In 2003 she moved back to the United States to become Distinguished Artist Professor at the University of California, Santa Barbara.
 From 2005 to June 30, 2011, Green was Professor and Dean of Graduate Studies at the San Francisco Art Institute.
 During her tenure as Dean she directed Spheres of Interest, the Graduate Lecture Series.
-Since 200, she has been a guest faculty at the Maumaus School of Visual Arts in Lisbon.
+Since 2000, she has been a guest faculty at the Maumaus School of Visual Arts in Lisbon.
 She is currently a professor at the Art, Culture and Technology (ACT) Program, School of Architecture and Planning, Massachusetts Institute of Technology.
 Other teaching venues as guest professor have included Yale University, Vermont College, Hochschule der Kunst in Berlin, and the Hochschule für Angewandte Kunst, Vienna.

 Awards

 In 2010, Green won a United States Artists Fellow award.

+Green was a recipient of Anonymous Was A Women award in 2021 alongside fellow female artists Coco Fusco, Dyani White Hawk, Autumn Knight, and Judithe Hernández, among others.